James Southerton: Personal life and death

 He was the landlord of The Cricketers public house and hotel at Mitcham Cricket Green, having taken up residence there around 1870.
 He was popular with the touring Australian teams, and would let them stay at The Cricketers while they trained on Mitcham Green.
 He became the first Test cricketer to die when he succumbed after a short attack of pleurisy at his Mitcham residence on 16 June 1880, just ten months after he had retired from playing.
-He had become ill the night prior to the derby match between Surrey and Middlesex, catching a chill which had confined him to bed for several days.
+He had become ill the night prior to the derby match between Surrey and Middlesex, catching a chill that had confined him to bed for several days.
 Having sufficiently recovered, he returned to his superintendency duties at The Oval, but was beset by an attack of pleurisy shortly thereafter.

-He was buried in the graveyard of Mitcham Parish Church, with his funeral attended by 118 professional and amateur cricketers from a variety of counties, who walked two-by-two in front of his coffin and lined the churchyard on either side to form a guard of honour.
+He was buried in the graveyard of Mitcham Parish Church, with his funeral attended by 118 professional and amateur cricketers from several counties, who walked two-by-two in front of his coffin and lined the churchyard on either side to form a guard of honour.
 Amongst the mourners were former contemporaries at Surrey and Mitcham, including C. W. Alcock, Edward Garland, Will Mortlock, William Shepherd, and John Swan.
 Several past and present cricketers acted as his pallbearers, amongst whom were Frederick Gale, Frederick Harwood, Richard Humphrey, Thomas Mantle, Tom Sewell, and Edgar Willsher.
 Just over a year later, a memorial was erected over his grave through public subscription.
 He had one son with Sarah Pratt, Sydney James (1874–1935), who was editor of the Wisden Cricketers' Almanack from 1934 to 1935.